George John Rehring: Early life and education

 Rehring was born on June 10, 1890, in Cincinnati, Ohio, to Bernard L. and Mary A. (née Sander) Rehring.
 He attended St. Gregory's Preparatory Seminary and Mount St. Mary's Seminary, both in Cincinnati.

 Priesthood

-Rehring was ordained to the priesthood by Archbishop Henry Moeller for the Archdiocese of Cincinnati on March 28, 1914.
+Rehring was ordained to the priesthood by Archbishop Henry K. Moeller for the Archdiocese of Cincinnati on March 28, 1914.
 He served as a curate at St. Mary's Parish in Hillsboro, Ohio, before being assigned to SS.
 Peter and Paul Parish in Reading, Ohio.
 In 1921, he received his first pastorate at Guardian Angels Parish in Cincinnati.

 Rehring became professor of theology at Mount St. Mary's Seminary in 1923.
 From 1926 to 1928, he continued his studies at the Pontifical University of St. Thomas Aquinas, Angelicum in Rome, where he earned a Doctor of Sacred Theology degree.
 He served as rector of Mount St. Mary's Seminary from 1931 to 1940.
 He was named a domestic prelate in 1932.